 Islands of the Ionian Sea

-The Ionian Islands comprise seven main islands and numerous smaller islets, renowned for their lush landscapes and clear waters.
+The Ionian Sea Islands comprise seven main islands and numerous smaller islets, renowned for their lush landscapes and clear waters.
 Among the most notable are Corfu, known for Venetian architecture; Zakynthos, home to Navagio Beach and important turtle nesting areas; Kefalonia, celebrated for caves and Myrtos Beach; Lefkada, connected to the mainland by a bridge; Ithaca, linked to Odysseus in Homer’s Odyssey; and the smaller islands Paxos and Antipaxos, known for secluded beaches.

 Natural Beauty and Ecology